-- > Connect our green spaces and waterways together and with our communities through the development of nature networks that support recreation, increase amenity, provide biodiversity corridors and improve water quality. - Support community-led projects focused on developing nature networks, environmental enhancement or enhancement of our parks and open spaces in an equitable manner. - Encourage the development of walking and cycle trails throughout the Rangitikei and maximise benefits to the local economy.
+- Connect our green spaces and waterways together and with our communities through the development of nature networks that support recreation, increase amenity, provide biodiversity corridors and improve water quality. - > Support community-led projects focused on developing nature networks, environmental enhancement or enhancement of our parks and open spaces in an equitable manner.